 The idea for Fondy CARES started after a grant award in 2018-2019, which led us to offer a number of trainings and supports in our middle schools based on mindfulness, mental health, and suicide awareness.
 In this work, we completed a needs assessment that showed a need for meeting students beyond what a typical school setting can give, a need for community-based therapies.

 We then started our pursuit to bring Fondy CARES to light.
 The journey consisted of researching and connecting with other districts who have mental health supports within the school setting and the Wisconsin Department of Instruction (WDPI).
 We reached out to fourteen different community-based agencies throughout the area and interviewed them to find our match.
-Delta Center, SSM Health, and Catholic Charities are local agencies that have experience working with youth, offer bilingual services, and a variety of payment options to meet our families’ needs.
+Delta Center, Catholic Charities, Rawhide Youth Counseling & SSM Health are local agencies that have experience working with youth, offer bilingual services, and a variety of payment options to meet our families’ needs.

-With the assistance of a grant from Wisconsin DPI totaling $150,000 for the next two years and additional local grants from Fondy100 and Service League, we are able to bring our students and families Fondy CARES.
+With the assistance of a grant from Wisconsin DPI totaling $150,000 for the next two years and additional local grants from Fondy100, Service League and Sigma we are able to bring our students and families Fondy CARES.